Local Dirichlet forms, Hodge theory, and the Navier-Stokes equations on topologically one-dimensional fractals: Introduction

 As an application of our results we study Navier-Stokes type models on compact connected topologically one-dimensional spaces.
 On the circle the Navier-Stokes system simplifies to an Euler type equation, which has only steady state solutions.
 We observe a similar behavior in the present case.
 The main difference is that on a fractal space, one can have infinitely many nontrivial solutions corresponding to various cycles in the space.
 If the system is considered without boundary conditions, nontrivial solutions exist if and only if the first \v{C}ech cohomology does not vanish.
 If time-independent boundary conditions are imposed, there may exist additional nontrivial solutions that are gradients of harmonic functions.
 Note that we do not have to consider so-called tamed Navier-Stokes equations (see \cite{RZ} and references therein).

 \begin{remark} In several places our arguments crucially rely on topological one-dimensionality and compactness.
-However, no further structure principles are used and therefore the results apply to classical smooth examples (the real line, intervals and circles), quantum graphs (see \cite{BerKuchBook} and references therein), as well as to fractals such as p.c.f. self similar sets or nested fractals, \cite{Ba, HMT, IRT, Ki01, Li}, generalized Sierpinski carpets \cite{BB99, BBKT, MTW} of topological dimension one, Barlow-Evans-Laakso spaces and their generalizations \cite{BE04, La00, Stei10, S-POTA, ST-BE}, diamond fractals \cite{KSW} and some random fractals \cite{H92, H97}.
+The results apply to classical smooth examples (the real line, intervals and circles), quantum graphs (see \cite{BerKuchBook} and references therein), as well as to fractals such as p.c.f. self similar sets or nested fractals, \cite{Ba, HMT, IRT, Ki01, Li}, generalized Sierpinski carpets \cite{BB99, BBKT, MTW} of topological dimension one, Barlow-Evans-Laakso spaces and their generalizations \cite{BE04, La00, Stei10, S-POTA, ST-BE}, diamond fractals \cite{KSW} and some random fractals \cite{H92, H97}.
 Fractal examples are not required to be finitely ramified \cite{T08} or self-similar.
 Our research is influenced by the analysis with respect to the energy measures on singular spaces \cite{Hino05,Hino06,Hino12,Hino13,Kajino2012,Ki08}.
 We are especially interested in applications to analysis and geometry on metric measure spaces, see \cite[and references therein]{Ch99, Hei01, HeiK98, KZ12, W00}.

 Note in particular that there are spaces of \emph{any} Hausdorff dimension $1\leq d_H<\infty$ to which our results apply, for instance, spaces of Barlow-Evans-Laakso type.
 Of special importance is the relation between our work and \cite{MTW}, where the authors consider generalized Sierpinski carpets of positive two-dimensional Lebesgue measure that are topologically one-dimensional.
 This relation will be the subject of further study.